- How does it work?

 The main measure of the study will be the time taken to onset of sustained disability progression, defined as an increase in Expanded Disability Status Scale (EDSS) score that is sustained for at least 12 weeks.

-Recruiting began in March 2011 and the trial is due to finish in 2017.
+The trial is due to finish in 2017.

 Further details of Oratorio study.